aniqp/ssh_proxy/README.md

 - OpenAI API key

 The exact keys used in this project's SSH servers are committed to the repository for ease of testing.
 Since this is a local application, there is little to no risk involved.
 However, in production, we would communicate these keys over a more secure file transfer/storage mechanism.
 **On startup of the OpenSSH image, it will generate a new host key**.
-It uses the `ecdsa` key as its host, thus you can copy it from the terminal on image startup and overwrite the key at `upstream_auth/.ssh/known_hosts/ssh_host_ecdsa_key.pub`. **This is the only key that needs to be changed**.
+It uses the `ecdsa` key as its host, thus you can copy it from the terminal on image startup and overwrite the key at `upstream_auth/.ssh/known_hosts/ssh_host_ecdsa_key.pub`. **This is the only key that needs to be changed** -- make sure to rebuild the images after changing the key.

 ### Config File
 An example config.yaml file is provided in the project root, with all information filled except the llm API key.
 I used an OpenAI API key for this project.